-- Wilco: I don’t know if there’s another band that has managed to attract the kind of fans that are too snobby to go see Dave Matthews, but behave just the same, if not worse than DMB’s fan base.
+- Wilco: I don’t know if there’s another band that has managed to attract the kind of fans that are too snobby to go see Dave Matthews, but behave just the same if not worse than DMB’s fan base.
 There are more stoner dads at a Wilco show than a DMB show, but there are more stoner girls at a DMB show.
-Pick your poison, it’s the same crowd.
+Pick your poison, it’s basically the same crowd.
 The fans during the pre-Yankee era used to be cool, reserved, primarily intelligent human beings who enjoyed a good time, a few beers, maybe one or 2 covers and a raucous encore, but listened.
 That was about 6-800 of us for a decent run.
-Groups of fans would listen.
+Groups of fans would listen together, and ‘shoosh’ each other need be if talking got out of hand.
 Many used to take notes, exchange bootlegs.
+I was one of those nerds.
 Now a days?
-A larger, commercial, audience they’ve attracted is out for one thing, YAY LOL I HOPE THEY PLAY CALIFORNIA STARS FOR AN ENCORE.
+A larger, commercial, audience they’ve attracted is out for one thing: “YAY LOL I HOPE THEY PLAY CALIFORNIA STARS FOR AN ENCORE.
 IF THEY DON’T OMG.”
 I can’t stand it Jeff, I really can’t.
-I still miss the Lounge Ax.
+I miss the Lounge Ax.

-- Phish: See my definition for Wilco and let me add— same clowns but a worse experience due to the length of songs, fucking jams, and 3 sets plus extra-long encores.
-Do you know how hard it is to enjoy Squirling Coil while the drugged up douche bags dance like tooth fairies in my 2 foot circle radius of peace & quiet?
+- Phish: See my definition for Wilco and let me add: Same ass-fan clowns but an awful listening experience due to the length of songs—fucking jams—and 3 sets plus extra-long encores.
+Do you know how hard it is to enjoy “Squirling Coil” while drugged up douchebags dance like tooth fairies in my 2 foot circle radius of peace & quiet?
 I hate you, all of you.
 Go to hell.

-Jimmy Buffett: I don’t know what it’s like, I don’t want to know.
+- Jimmy Buffett: I don’t know what it’s like to enjoy Jimmy Buffett’s music, I don’t want to know.
 You couldn’t pay off my school loans in exchange for a paid courtship to a Buffett concert.
 Nope, not a living chance.
 You’d have a hard time getting my dead carcass there, too.
 The thoughts of being at a Jimmy Buffett show are all I have to comment on here and I’m probably (sadly) correct with what I’m about to transcribe: Take all of the bands above and their fans, now, remove all of the Caucasians— which is about 90% of the total fan base of the those listed above— and drop them off on an island that’s doubling as an Apocalyptic-parking-lot gathering of tour-bus-travelling Buffett Fans who are waiting for Jimmy to rock their drunken souls to sleep.
-They’re called Parrot Heads apparently, and they HATE live music, though they’ll act like they are there for Jimmy.
-They are not.
-They are there to party.
-To wear extra-large Hawaiian shirts and get drunk, high, vomit, yell, sweat…. just awful.
-These thoughts of Parrot Heads are just awful, aren’t they?
-Some of them I hear don’t even make it from the bus they rode in on with the other weekend bender geriatrics to the show itself because they get so drunk and sick on wine coolers, rum drinks, piña colladas, and puffs off the one-hitter Dr. Johnson enjoys once a year on the annual trip to Buffet Paradise.
-Add weed, cocaine, and a whole different kind of wealthy white breed of fraternity and sorority boys and girls, and there ya have it- hell freezes over on earth at a Jimmy Buffett show.
+They’re called Parrot Heads apparently, and they HATE live music.
+They’ll act like they are there for Jimmy, but they are not.
+They are there to party— to wear extra-large Hawaiian shirts and get drunk, high, vomit, yell, sweat….
+Just awful.
+Thoughts of Parrot Heads are just awful, aren’t they?
+Some of them don’t even make it from the bus they rode in on into the Buffett gig with the other weekend-bender geriatrics because they get so drunk and sick on wine coolers, rum drinks, piña colladas, and puffs off the ol’ one-hitter that Dr. Johnson enjoys once a year on the annual bus trip to Buffet Paradise.
+Add weed, cocaine, and a whole different kind of wealthy white breed of fraternity and sorority boys and girls, and there ya have it.
+Hell freezes over on earth at a Jimmy Buffett show.

 Andy Whorehall (SM)